souvikdas2411/CrackStation/README.md

 * Firstly it is cool to crack hashes.
 * You can use this to raise awareness about insecure password storage in web applications, and to provide guidance to implementors of user authentication systems.
 * We make it easier for security researchers to demonstrate why password storage solutions, like non-salted hashing, are insecure.

+# Mission Statement

+This project is meant for educational purposes only.
+This project does not endorse unethical hacking in any way.
+We aim to raise awarness about insecure password storage and how easy it is to crack unsalted hashes.

-## Installation
+# Installation

 ## Swift Package Manager
 The [Swift Package Manager](https://www.swift.org/package-manager) is "a tool for managing the distribution of Swift code.
 It's integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies."